 As the cold weather drives people indoors, indoor allergens become more of an issue.
-Spending more time in the home increases your exposure to mold, dust, and pet dander.
+Spending more time in your home increases your exposure to mold, dust, and pet dander.
 Winter allergies can be every bit as miserable as their spring counterparts.
-Keeping home humidity levels below 40 percent and washing bedding and pets often can cut down on allergy exposures.
+Keeping home humidity levels below 40 percent and washing bedding and pets often can reduce allergy exposures.

 Indoor allergens like mold, dust, and pet dander continue to be a problem in February, but at this time of year you might mistake your stuffed, runny nose for a cold.
 How do you tell the difference?
-A cold will be accompanied by other symptoms, like a sore throat or fever and should dissipate within a couple of days, while allergies will stick around longer.
+A cold will have other symptoms, like a sore throat or fever, and should dissipate within a couple of days, while allergies will stick around longer.